New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Jacksonville and its opponents have combined to score more than 41.5 points in eight of 15 games this season.

-- The combined points per game average of the two teams, 40.4, is 1.1 points fewer than Sunday's over/under.

-- The 43.7 points per game these two squads have allowed to opponents this season are 2.2 more than the 41.5 over/under in this contest.
+- The two teams combine to score 40.4 points per game, 1.1 less than the over/under in this contest.

-- The average total in Patriots games this season is 44.6, 3.1 points more than Sunday's total of 41.5.

-- The 41.5-point over/under for this game is 4.5 points below the 46.0 points per game average total in Jaguars games this season.
+- This contest's over/under is 2.2 points fewer than the 43.7 these two squads combine to give up per game in 2021.

+- The Patriots and their opponents have scored an average of 44.6 points per game in 2021, 3.1 more than Sunday's total.

 Patriots stats and trends

-- New England's games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- New England's games this year have gone over the total in seven out of 15 opportunities (46.7%).

-- When New England puts up more than 26.4 points, it is 4-1 against the spread and 4-1 overall.
+- New England is 4-1 against the spread and 4-1 overall this season when the team records more than 26.4 points.

-- In games that New England picks up over 353.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- New England is 3-2 against the spread and 3-2 overall when the team churns out over 353.2 yards.

-- The Patriots have turned the ball over 20 times this season, 13 more turnovers than the Jaguars have forced (7).
+- The Patriots have turned the ball over 13 more times (20 total) than the Jaguars have forced a turnover (7) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Jaguars.